influxdata/docs-v2/content/influxdb/v2/get-started/setup.md

 sensitive tokens.
     {{% /note %}}

-6. **Configure authentication credentials**. <span id="configure-authentication-credentials"></span>
+3. **Configure authentication credentials**. <span id="configure-authentication-credentials"></span>

     As you go through this tutorial, interactions with InfluxDB {{< current-version >}}
     require your InfluxDB **host**, **organization name or ID**, and your **API token**.
-    There are different methods for providing these credentials depending on which client you use to interact with InfluxDB.
+    How you provide credentials depends on which client you use to interact with InfluxDB.

     {{% note %}}
-When configuring your token, if you [created an all access token](#create-an-all-access-api-token), use that token to interact with InfluxDB.
-Otherwise, use your operator token.
+When configuring your token, if you [created an All-Access token](#create-an-all-access-api-token), use that token to interact with InfluxDB.
+Otherwise, use the Operator token that you created during the setup process.
     {{% /note %}}

     {{< tabs-wrapper >}}